 - Can you tie parts or service orders to the specific asset it was purchased for?

-- Do you have a clear categorization for parts and service to understand how different areas are performing?
+- Do you have a clear categorization for parts and services to understand how different areas are performing?

 - Do you know when each service contract starts and ends?
 Is the service contract linked to an asset or multiple assets?